Exchange traded funds (ETFs)

 the derivative counterparty.
 Find out more about synthetic

 Some products that also track an index or other investments may

-as 'exchange traded commodities', 'exchange traded notes', 'exchange
+'exchange traded commodities', 'exchange traded notes', 'exchange

-traded certificates', and 'exchange traded
+traded certificates', and 'exchange traded securities' are not

-hedge funds that, unlike ETFs, do not simply track an index.
-For
+funds that, unlike passive ETFs, do not simply track an index.

-much higher than the risks of ETFs.
+and sometimes much higher than the risks of ETFs.